jundalisay/superb/content/en/social/economics/solutions/gdp.md

 <cite>Simple Wealth of Nations, Book 2</cite>
 {{< /quote >}}

-This system can of course be used for policymaking.
-Both Economics and pantrynomics will conclude that Singapore is the most prosperous country and Vietnam the least prosperous of the three, from the supply side.
+Both Economics and Pantrynomics will conclude that Singapore is the most prosperous country and Vietnam the least prosperous of the three, from the supply side.
 But from the demand side, pantrynomics can reveal much more info:

 - The poor of Vietnam are 'wealthier' than the poor of the Philippines (which is really the poorest)
 - The middle class of Vietnam is the poorest of the three